 KSLP have also worked with local partners to improve water sanitation and hygiene infrastructure at each of the hospitals.
 This includes getting running water in all hospital areas, improving water storage capacities at the hospitals and providing over 200 foot pedal bins.

-Our IPC work is led in-country by Natalie Mounter (firstname.lastname@example.org) with support from a Technical Advisory Group consisting of nurses based all over the world.
-The lead Technical Advisor is Professor Christine Norton (email@example.com).
+Our IPC work is supported by a Technical Advisory Group consisting of nurses based all over the world.
+The lead Technical Advisor is Professor Christine Norton (firstname.lastname@example.org).